finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var scope = scope_example;  // string | The scope to list the portfolio groups in. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime at which to list the portfolio groups.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolio groups.
 Defaults to return the latest version of each portfolio group if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+For example, to filter on the Display Name, use \"displayName eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {